 The School reserves the right to monitor and track all behaviors and interactions that take place online or through the use of technology on our property or at our events.
-The School will investigate any reports of inappropriate actions related to any technology used at school.
-Students should have a limited expectation of privacy when using school-provided technology resources, including the Internet.
+We also reserve the right to investigate any reports of inappropriate actions related to any technology used at school.
+All emails and messages sent through the school's network or accessed on a school computer can be inspected.
+All on-campus web browsing may be monitored.
+Any files saved onto school-owned technology, or under school-based accounts can also be inspected.
+Students should have a limited expectation of privacy when using their own technology on school property or at school events.
+The Academy will usually not interfere with student technology use, as long as no activity violates policy, law and/or compromises the safety and well-being of the school community.